Ulink College: Academic

-Over the last 15 years, Ulink College has produced 136 students from Oxford and Cambridge as well as over 30 students from top 30 USA universities.

 Ulink College was the member of International Recruitment Conferences (IRC), initiated by International School Services (ISS).
 It attended IRC each year to recruit qualified foreign teachers.
 The general requirements for teacher recruitment are bachelor's degree or above in relevant subjects, a teaching qualification recognized by CAIE, a background in education English and good command of written and oral English.

-The general entry requirement of students are appropriate age (15 for G9 students, 16 for G10 and 17 for G11), up to standard of English and Mathematics indicated by their performance on English and Mathematics Entrance Examinations, as well as good language communication ability, attitude and learning enthusiasm, evaluated during the face-to-face school interview.